Sexual Frustration in a Relationship: How to End the Problem

 Getting over sexual frustration in a relationship

+It’s important to note that most women are generally not motivated by sex, so it isn’t always an obvious topic for her to bring up for discussion.
 A woman may be more likely to define sex problems as being an emotional disconnection issue or lack of attraction or respect from her partner, or selfishness, rather than viewing the issue as a simple lack of knowledge of a mutually fulfilling technique.

 From either perspective, please understand that complacency is one of the biggest killers of desire in a relationship.
 Regardless of the reason for your sexually frustrating problem, you need to take steps to resolve it now.